 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-inflammatory myopathies, which are characterized by chronic muscle inflammation accompanied by muscle weakness.
-Polymyositis affects skeletal muscles (those involved with making movement) on both sides of the body.
-It is rarely seen in persons under age 18; most cases are seen in adults between the ages of 31 and 60.
-The cause of polymyositis is not fully understood.
-Although there's no cure for polymyositis, treatment can improve muscle strength and function.Polymyositis is one of a group of muscle diseases known as the
+inflammatory myopathy, which refers to a group of muscle diseases characterized by chronic muscle inflammation and weakness.
+It involves skeletal muscles (those involved with making movement) on both sides of the body.
+Although it can affect people of all ages, most cases are seen in adults between the ages of 31 and 60.
+The exact cause of polymyositis is unknown; however, the disease shares many characteristics with autoimmune disorders which occur when the immune system mistakenly attacks healthy body tissues.
+It some cases, the condition may be associated with viral infections, malignancies, or connective tissue disorders.
+Although there is no cure for polymyositis, treatment can improve muscle strength and function.Polymyositis is a type of

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.